Dataprius/dataprius-api-php/README.md

 </pre>

 ## Handling errors
-All requests to the api return a status field.
-You can check it in the php the class.
+All requests to the api return an stantdard error response.
 The php class will throw an exception if an error has occurred.
 The internal format of an error json response is as follows
 <pre>
     {
-        "status":"error",
-        "data":null,
-        "error":
-            {
+        "error": {
-                "code":400,
-                "error_type":"FOLDER_EXISTS",
+            "error_code":"FOLDER_EXISTS",
-                "message":"Error creating folder: `MyFolder`.
+            "error_message":"Error creating folder: `MyFolder`.
 The folder already exists."
         }
     }
 </pre>
 For example, you can get error information from an **Exception**.